joebwd/mental-wellness-prompts/README.md

 *For urgent mental health needs, always direct to professional services and crisis resources.*

-**Version 1.0** | Released under MIT License | In memory of Chris and all those fighting for mental wellness
+**Version 1.0** | Released under MIT License | In memory of Chris Paley-Smith and all those fighting for mental wellness and positivity 🧡